EthanCTP/Constitution/Club Constitution.md

 ### Leadership Meetings

-Leadership meetings will be held on Mondays from 3:30-4:30, unless otherwise noted.
+Leadership meetings will be held on Wednesdays from 2:35 to 3:35, unless otherwise noted.
 Any member can attend these meetings and contribute to discussions, but the leads reserve the right to kick out any member that they feel are not contributing positively to the conversation.
 A meeting agenda will be posted to the team announcements forum at least 24 hours in advance and a summary will be posted within one school day.
 Both of these jobs will be done by the Team Captain, VP/Communications Lead, and project manager (or otherwise delegated).
 In the case of a lead being absent from a leadership meeting, they must appoint a representative to attend the meeting, vote in their place, and inform the lead of what happened while they were gone.
 This should be done 24 hours in advance.

 ## Article 7: Advisor(s)

-The Iron Riders Robotics Club advisors shall be Mr. K Ruff (Engineering and Technology) and Ms. A Myers (Computer Science).
+The Iron Riders Robotics Club advisor shall be Mr. K Ruff (Engineering and Technology).

 ## Article 8: Finances